Finalist for Business in the Community's Connected Places Award 2019

 The initiative has secured jobs for 186 people and boosted the digital skills of 50 people.
 Meanwhile, career, technology and entrepreneurship learning sessions have been delivered for more than 300 schoolchildren.

-So far, Sopra Steria has invested about £100,000 in the project, with 100 volunteers giving 1,400 hours of their time.
+So far, 100 volunteers have given 1,400 hours of their time.
 Harrow Connect has delivered numerous business benefits, including new business wins, stronger customer relationships, positive employee engagement and increased reputation in Harrow.

 The information in this impact story has been supplied by Sopra Steria.